NoMan2000/osobjects/README.md

 # Intro to JS Classes

-- This is a short discussion on classes and primitives.
+- This is a demo project that showcases the use of objects and classes.